Favourited 290 times

-RULES AND REGS will be provided to you for an orderly function of our Learn-Work-Play protocol.
+RULES AND REGS will be provided to you for an orderly function of our Learn-Help-Play protocol.

 Thank you for considering us.

 New Orleans or the Gulf Coast is just under an hour away.
 A 20,000-acre wildlife refuge with trails and blueways is a half mile from us.
 Bayou Lacombe under a quarter mile...kayak rental and tours.
 31-mile long hike & bike trail on our doorstep.
 A sand beach on Lake Pontchartrain is about 12 miles away in Fontainebleau State Park.
 No public transport.
 Through our tours we can either arrange or conduct trips to several different well known attractions like the French Quarter or little known areas back up in the swamps or along backroad byways.
-If you really want to know Louisiana come stay with us at The Habitat.
+If you really want to experience Louisiana come stay with us.
+We feed your soul.

 Limited internet access

 We have pets